 The layout engine invokes the renderField pipeline to process field values, such as converting internal representation to HTML and expanding dynamic links.
-You can implement token substation by adding a processor to the renderField based on the following example that meets the requirements defined in the previous section.
+You can implement token substation by adding a

 1. Add a class based on the following example to the Visual Studio project: